hphelion/documentation/commercial/GA1/commercial.undercloud-storage-storeserv.md

 	**OR**

-	* Click the device name for which you want to register the CPG. <br>The Common Provisioning Groups page is displayed with a list of CPGs.
+	* Click the StoreServ device name for which you want to register the CPG. <br>The Common Provisioning Groups page is displayed with a list of CPGs.

 	* Click **Register CPG**. <br>The Register CPG page is displayed with a list of CPGs that are present in the selected 3PAR array in the **Available CPG** box.</br>

 	<a href="javascript:window.open('/content/documentation/media/undercloud-storeserv-register-cpgpage.png','_blank','toolbar=no,menubar=no,resizable=yes,scrollbars=yes')">Register CPG Page (opens in a new window)</a>

 5. Select the desired CPG(s) from the **Available CPG** box list.